Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.8Location

-Why for a family holiday — Andaz Maui at Wailea opened in 2013 as the design-led contemporary alternative to the older Wailea five-star resorts — the Hyatt-group's flagship Andaz property in the Pacific.
-Two hundred and ninety rooms and 13 villas, the upper-tier Wailea Suite (with separate sitting room) an…
+Why for a family holiday: Andaz Maui at Wailea opened in 2013 as the design-led contemporary alternative to the older Wailea five-star resorts, the Hyatt-group's flagship Andaz property in the Pacific.
+Two hundred and ninety rooms and 13 villas; the villas suit multigenerational trips, and the cascading pools are dramatic, though the beach out front is shared and busy.

 Best room: Andaz Wailea Villa (the four-bedroom multi-generational flagship with private pool) or Wailea Suite for the family-of-four option.